leocengia/SCI-repo/README.md

 > and must be made at least [24,
 > 48,72] hours in advance.

+**Agent-normalized template text**

+Reservations are required for dinner at the onsite restaurant and must be made at least [24, 48,72] hours in advance.

 **Important information**

 Use this template to supplement restaurant